marcbradshaw/ukpagan/documents/conduct.md

 * Excepting spam, we do not usually delete threads.
 * Deleting posts from a thread after you post them is not encouraged, as it makes the thread conversation difficult to understand.
+* Help us to keep things tidy, please stick to the topic of the area and the thread.
+If you wish to discuss on a tangent please start a new thread.

 ## Personal information

-* Please keep yurselves safe, don't post anything you would not want to become public.
+* Please keep yourselves safe, don't post anything you would not want to become public.
 * Posting personal contact details is discouraged, please exchange personal details via private messages instead.
 * The contents of personal messages are not to be posted in the forums without consent of both parties.